 Osteoarthritis - the foods to avoid

-Researchers haven’t been able to show these meds improve symptoms in all patients but they have shown that some patients do respond very well to it.
+Researchers haven’t been able to show glucosamine and chondroitin improve symptoms in all patients but they have shown that some patients do respond very well to it.
 Why do some patients feel the benefit and others don’t?
 They don’t know yet.
 In the meantime, it’s worth giving it a go.

 If you do suffer a knee injury put ice on it for about 20 minutes every two or three hours (less if keeping it on your injury for that long is too cold or uncomfortable).
 This will help reduce inflammation.
 For the same reason, taking a non-steroidal anti-inflammatory such as ibuprofen will also be beneficial.